The user stats page on eToro is probably the most important page you need to look at in order to make a copy decision.

 The lower part of this card shows the investor’s top 3 investment instruments in terms of number of positions.
 In other words – what does this investor likes to trade?
 For each of the 3 most frequently traded instruments (markets or people) you can see the number of positions, profitability and average profit and loss.

-It’s important to mention, that in generating these stats we no longer see copied trades as your own.
+It’s important to mention, that in generating these stats we do not see copied trades as your own.
 This means that the copy action is in itself counted as a trade, with profit or loss, and the copied trades made by the copied user do not count towards your statistics.

 5. Additional info